abgier-avraha/React-Testing-with-Context-Example/README.md

-# React Test with Dependency Injection Example
+# React Testing with Inversion of Control

 A template which uses the following stack: